Family protection plan

 Key facts

-- Most families would have to cut their living costs in order to survive financially in the event of the main breadwinner falling ill or dying prematurely.
+• Most families will have to cut their living costs in order to survive financially if the main breadwinner falls ill or dies prematurely.

 Life insurance, critical illness cover, and income protection all play a key part in ensuring your client’s family are covered against the financial impact of death, critical illness, or loss of income due to sickness or an accident.

-- Life insurance is a product that would pay out on early death or diagnosis of a terminal illness that meets the plan definition during the plan term.
+• Life insurance is a product that would potentially pay out on early death or diagnosis of a terminal illness that meets the plan definition during the plan term.
 It’s essential if your client has dependents who would suffer financially if the main breadwinner died.

-Everyone should consider protection even those who don’t have a family or a mortgage!
+Everyone should consider protection even those who don’t have a family or a mortgage.
 Unless they have substantial savings or inherited wealth most people rely on their salary to pay for everything.
-If that income were to stop, due to an illness or death how would they or their family continue to pay the mortgage or rent, utility bills, school fees and holidays?
+If that income were to stop, due to an illness how would they continue to pay the rent, utility bills, school fees and holidays?
 Taking out protection will give peace of mind that if the worst does happen, they will still be able to pay the bills.

 Taking out a mortgage may be the number one trigger for people to sort out their protection needs but we need to switch people on to the need for protection well before then.
 It’s never too early to talk about protection.
 The younger your clients buy cover the cheaper it will be.